manuel-rhdt/master-thesis/docs/01-information-and-noise.md

 ## Structure of the Thesis

-- the second chapter starts by giving a general introduction into stochastic description of biological systems
-- introduce the main concepts and mathematical identities used throughout the later chapters
-- give an overview over existing work
-- the goal is mostly to summarize existing knowledge rather than showcase new work
+We begin the second chapter by giving a general introduction into stochastic description of biochemical systems and the core concepts of information theory that we will make use of.
+From basic identities of probability theory we heuristically derive the chemical master equation and other important mathematical identities that will be used throughout the later chapters.
+Crucially, the last section of chapter 2 contains a detailed analysis of a simple biochemical network that will be the main object of study throughout the rest of the thesis.
+Therefore, the goal of the second chapter is to provide a useful overview of existing knowledge and setting the stage for the remaining chapters rather than providing novel results itself.

-- the third chapter shows how to apply the knowledge from chapter 2 to develop a computational estimate of the information transmission capabilities for a given biochemical system
+In the third chapter we then apply the main results from chapter 2 to develop a computational estimate of the information transmission performance for a large class of biochemical systems.
+We compare estimates done using this novel method with analytical results and find large discrepancies.
+After performing a detailed analysis we argue that the main issue is the computation of a high-dimensional integral in trajectory space.
-- we will find serious problems for long time intervals
-- we track down the root cause of the problems

-- the fourth chapter then fully focuses on the estimation of marginal probability densities
-- this is the main problem that needs to be solved
-- give an overview over existing work in the field
-- present two well-known techniques, applied in a novel way to stochastic trajectories
+Therefore, the fourth chapter completely focuses on efficient methods of computing such a high-dimensional integral.
+We will review different approaches found in the literature to numerically perform integrals.
+The most convincing methods originate from statistical physics.
+To be able to make use of these, we demonstrate that our integral can be re-cast in terms of the canonical ensemble such that we can make use of algorithms originally designed for statistical ensembles.
+While this work is not done yet, we will give some useful ideas that need to be explored to complete this work.

-- the thesis ends with a summary of the main results and a conclusion focusing on future work
+The thesis ends with a summary of the main results and a conclusion focusing on future work.

 # Modeling Cell Signaling Networks as Information Processing Devices